RTBHOUSE/big-bang-py/README.md

     - `check` - checks for security vulnerabilities (and PEP 508 requirements).

 - You can educate yourself further by reading a [Real Python's guide](https://realpython.com/pipenv-guide).
-It is also recommended to go through [the official documentation](https://pipenv.readthedocs.io/en/latest/).
+It is also recommended to go through [the official documentation](https://pipenv.readthedocs.io/en/latest/#further-documentation-guides).

 - **Pipfile with the packages necessary to run all the content of Big-Bang-py may be found in this repo's [Pipfile](https://github.com/RTBHOUSE/big-bang-py/tree/master/Pipfile).**

+## Isort - Python Imports Sorter

+- **[Isort](https://github.com/timothycrosley/isort) automatically sorts Python imports in alphabetical order as well as separates them into defined sections.**

+- There are several knobs configuring Isort's behavior.
+Full reference of settings can be found [here](https://github.com/timothycrosley/isort/wiki/isort-Settings#full-reference-of-isort-settings).

+- You can specify project level configuration simply by placing a `.isort.cfg` file at the root of your project.

+    - You may find pre-configured [.isort.cfg](https://github.com/RTBHOUSE/big-bang-py/tree/master/.isort.cfg) at the root of this repo.

+- It is recommended to include Isort in your linting Invoke task and also to run it during pre-commit Git hook.
+Example of both can be found in [tasks.py](https://github.com/RTBHOUSE/big-bang-py/tree/master/tasks.py) and [pre-commit](https://github.com/RTBHOUSE/big-bang-py/tree/master/hooks/pre-commit) at the root of this repo.

+- To manage edge cases, [disable Isort per line or for entire file](https://github.com/timothycrosley/isort#skip-processing-of-imports-outside-of-configuration).

 ## YAPF - Python Files Formatter